JoshCheek/llvm-walkthrough/Readme.md

 Implementing a language for LLVM
 =================================

+Unfinished b/c with 3 hours of effort, I could not get LLVM installed :(

 Going through [this](http://llvm.org/docs/tutorial/LangImpl1.html)
 tutorial to learn about LLVM by building a language, "Kaleidoscope" on top of it.